heysupratim/fairer-email/FAQ.md

 <a name="faq130"></a>
 **(130) What does message error ... mean?**

-A series of lines with orangish or red texts with technical information means that debug mode was enabled in the miscellaneous settings.

 The warning *No server found at ...* means that there was no email server registered at the indicated domain name.
 Replying to the message might not be possible and might result in an error.
 This could indicate a falsified email address and/or spam.